 In addition, falling tariffs have also pushed the industry towards consolidation.

-Several renewable energy deals are in the works in the Indian market.
+Several renewable energy deals are being worked on in the Indian market.

-Mint reported earlier this year that Morgan Stanley was looking to exit its stake in wind energy platform Continuum Wind Energy.
+Mint reported earlier this year that Morgan Stanley was considering selling its stake in wind energy platform Continuum Wind Energy.